 SD2IEC in Version C

 It had to be fixed.
-I could have used acetone or soldering iron as usual but this time, I figured that I can make perfect use of surgeon cutting tool.
+I could have used acetone or soldering iron as usual but this time, I figured that I can make perfect use of the surgeon’s cutting tool.

-I’ve got this puppy from one of my biggest friends and who actually is heart surgeon —> (Cheers Sebkos :).
+I’ve got this puppy from one of my biggest friends who actually is a heart surgeon —> (Cheers Sebkos :).

 Another issue was with mismatching cases.